smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 "Tell me about these quarries," Sisyphus said, pulling alongside him.

-Daedalus considered his words carefully.
+Daedalus considered his words carefully, his fingers finding the compass in his pocket—a nervous habit now.
 "The Damastas quarry has operated for generations.
 But recently, the scale has... expanded."

 "Since the beast?"